 Why did you choose to pursue geography at the University of Cumbria?

-I have always enjoyed geography at school, from high school to sixth form it was always one of my favorite subjects.
+I have always enjoyed geography at school, from high school to sixth form it was always one of my favourite subjects.
 I was fascinated to see how our world works and what I can do to help combat issues such as climate change.
 The University of Cumbria offered a diverse course which allowed me to gain knowledge and experience in both physical and human geography.
 I can pick my own modules within my second and third year, which allows me to tailor my degree to what I want to pursue further.
 Here at Ambleside the course is very practical and therefore I can get out in the field and collect my own data and learn outdoors.
 The smaller class sizes also allow me to have a closer relationship with my lecturers and classmates to feel confidence to speak in class and answer questions.

 What has been the most difficult obstacle you have overcome in your education journey so far